 Our Regular Events:

-We meet the second Thursday of each month at the Elizabeth Library at 7:00pm to network, learn, socialize and share.
+We meet the fourth Wednesday of each month at the Elizabeth American Legion Post 82 (226 S. Banner St) at 7:00pm to network, learn, socialize and share.
 Annually, we support the Elbert County Republican's Lincoln Day Dinner, a Pancake Breakfast on the last Sunday of County Fair, a Patriotic Student Essay Contest, and prepare care packages to Support Our Troops!
 During election years, you will find members of the ECRW supporting and attending Candidate Forums, Caucus and Assemblies, serving as Election Judges, rallying to support our Republican Candidates, and running for elected office.
 We teach, train, and support our fellow Republican Women and the citizens of Elbert County.
-For details of these events, please check out Calendar
+For details of these events, please check out Calendar page.

 Women have played a key role in the Republican Party since its establishment in 1854.
 The Republican Party and Republican women were the primary force behind the women's suffrage movement and the ratification of the 19th Amendment to the U.S. Constitution on Aug.
 26, 1920.